rangademetal/rok_extract/README.md

-Instal teserract in your VM.
+Instal teserract in your VM.<br/>
-Have gun to track your progress
+Have fun to track your progress